 Our Church is a congregation run church.

 Our Consistory (church board) is made up of Servants on the Pastoral Support Team, Financial Team, and Building Team,

-Elder, deacon, and trustee positions are held by male and female members and are elected at the
+and our Pastor.
+All Consistory positions are held by male and female members and are elected at the

 annual congregational business meeting in January.

 The Consistory meets monthly and is open for questions, feedback and discussion from the congregation.

 Major decisions are brought before the congregation for discussion and approval at special congregational meetings.